 The Department of Navy education plan dovetails with an initiative announced last week by Rear Adm.
 Shoshana S. Chatfield, Naval War College president, to work with the faculty to revise the college’s strategic vision.

-But Kroger said the Navy can’t get the job done solely with traditional in-residence education programs.
+But Kroger said the U.S. Navy can’t get the job done solely with traditional in-residence education programs.

 The Education for Seapower Strategy directs the creation of a new midcareer online curriculum for officers.
 Additionally, the naval services will embrace “low-residence” education, a term that describes programs where students might travel to a traditional classroom a few times a month and work remotely the rest of the time.